-Manipulatives - or 'objects to think with' - include counters, interlocking cubes, Cuisenaire rods, tiles and more.
-Research suggests that their use is beneficial to mathematical understanding, and can help student retention, problem solving and reasoning.
+Manipulatives- or “objects to think with- include counters, interlocking cubes, Cuisenaire rods and tiles… Research suggests that their use is beneficial to mathematical understanding, and can help students with retention, problem solving and reasoning.

 This two day, residential, hands-on, practical experience is suitable for all teachers of mathematics in secondary school.

 The fee covers tuition, meals and overnight accommodation.

 - explore a variety of resources available for use in secondary mathematics

 - develop methods for using manipulatives to enhance mathematical understanding and communication